HealthStream (NASDAQ:HSTM) Updates FY 2021 Earnings Guidance

-HealthStream (NASDAQ:HSTM) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of – for the period.
+HealthStream (NASDAQ:HSTM) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $245 million-$255 million, compared to the consensus revenue estimate of $246.13 million.

-HealthStream (NASDAQ:HSTM) last posted its quarterly earnings results on Sunday, April 25th.
-The technology company reported $0.05 earnings per share for the quarter, beating the consensus estimate of ($0.04) by $0.09.
-HealthStream had a net margin of 6.86% and a return on equity of 4.19%.
-The business had revenue of $63.50 million during the quarter, compared to analysts’ expectations of $59.07 million.
-During the same quarter in the prior year, the company posted $0.14 EPS.
-The business’s revenue for the quarter was up 3.1% on a year-over-year basis.
-On average, equities research analysts anticipate that HealthStream will post 0.38 earnings per share for the current year.
+A number of equities analysts have recently issued reports on the stock.
+Cantor Fitzgerald reiterated a neutral rating on shares of HealthStream in a research report on Wednesday, February 24th.
+William Blair reiterated an outperform rating on shares of HealthStream in a report on Tuesday, February 23rd.
+Zacks Investment Research upgraded shares of HealthStream from a sell rating to a hold rating in a report on Thursday, April 29th.
+Raymond James reiterated a hold rating on shares of HealthStream in a report on Wednesday, February 24th.
+Finally, Canaccord Genuity increased their target price on shares of HealthStream from $22.00 to $24.00 and gave the stock a hold rating in a report on Tuesday.
+Five investment analysts have rated the stock with a hold rating and one has given a buy rating to the company.
+The stock has an average rating of Hold and a consensus target price of $23.00.

-In other HealthStream news, Director Jeffrey L. Mclaren sold 4,000 shares of the stock in a transaction that occurred on Friday, February 26th.
-The shares were sold at an average price of $23.65, for a total transaction of $94,600.00.
-Following the sale, the director now directly owns 12,780 shares in the company, valued at approximately $302,247.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-20.40% of the stock is owned by corporate insiders.
+In related news, Director Jeffrey L. Mclaren sold 4,000 shares of the firm’s stock in a transaction on Friday, February 26th.
+The shares were sold at an average price of $23.65, for a total value of $94,600.00.
+Following the completion of the transaction, the director now owns 12,780 shares of the company’s stock, valued at $302,247.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+20.40% of the stock is currently owned by company insiders.

 About HealthStream